The basic features of the interface are explained below.

 The intensity image in widget (3) offers several ways of interaction:

-The parameter tree represents all parameters that have been used during the construction of the scattering instrument and the sample.
+Switching to “Real Time Activity” will display a parameter tree (denoted by an orange rectangle) which represents the set of all parameters that have been used during the construction of the scattering instrument and the sample.
 Each displayed parameter value can be adjusted using a slider.
-The simulation will run in the background and the Intensity Data widget will be constantly updated reflecting the influence of the given parameter on the simulation results.
+The simulation will run in the background and the intensity image will be constantly updated reflecting the influence of the given parameter on the simulation results.

 The Real Time View works smoothly only for simple geometries, when the simulation requires fractions of a second to run.
-For more complex geometries, demanding more CPU power, the user will see a progress bar and any movements of the slider will not have a direct influence on the Intensity Data widget.
+For more complex geometries, demanding more CPU power, the user will see a progress bar and any movements of the slider will not have a direct influence on the produced image (Intensity Data widget).
 In this case the user may try to speed up the simulation by decreasing the number of detector channels in the Instrument View and submitting a new job by running the simulation from the Simulation View.

 The jobs in the Jobs View are completely isolated from the rest of the program.
 Any adjustments of the sample parameters in the Sample View or the instrument parameters in the Instrument View won’t have any influence on the jobs already completed or still running in the Jobs View.
-Similarly, any parameter adjustments made in the parameter tree (3) will not be propagated back into the Sample or Instrument Views.
+Similarly, in “Real Time Activity” mode, any parameter adjustments made in the parameter tree will not be propagated back into the Sample or Instrument Views.